thisisthedave/tasknotes/docs/settings/advanced-settings.md

 # Advanced Settings

-These settings provide more advanced customization options, such as field mapping, custom status and priority workflows, and performance tuning.
+These settings provide customization options, such as field mapping, custom status and priority workflows, and performance tuning.

 ## Field Mapping

 **Field Mapping** allows you to customize the YAML property names that TaskNotes uses for its internal properties.
-This is useful for integrating with other plugins or for matching your existing vault structure.
-You can map all of the core task properties, including title, status, priority, and due date, as well as more advanced properties like time estimates and recurrence patterns.
+This can be used for integrating with other plugins or for matching your existing vault structure.
+You can map all of the core task properties, including title, status, priority, and due date, as well as other properties like time estimates and recurrence patterns.

 ## Custom Status System